Timothy C. Hain, MD. Page last modified: May 21, 2016

 A patient-contributed history is found here.
 Remarkable improvements in performance have been accomplished since 1980.

 Unless one is independently wealthy, one wants one's cochlear implant to be "indicated" so that insurance will cover the extremely high cost.
-At the present writing (2011), this means that one should be "unaidable" -- meaning that hearing aids do not provide reasonable hearing.
+At the present writing (2016), this means that one should be "unaidable" -- meaning that hearing aids do not provide reasonable hearing.
 Roughly speaking, "unaidable" is assessed by the 50-50 rule -- more than 50db down, and less than 50% word recognition.
+Most people are worse than this -- they are 70 dB down in each ear.

 Further information about cochlear implants can be found at the following sites: